junxit/us-congress-bills-114/metadata.md

 - 2015-07-09 — Senate amendment agreed to: Amendment SA 2214 agreed to in Senate by Unanimous Consent.
 - 2015-07-09 — Senate amendment proposed (on the floor): Amendment SA 2214 proposed by Senator McConnell for Senator Fischer.(consideration: CR S4983; text: CR S4983)
 - 2015-07-09 — Senate amendment submitted
+- 2015-07-10 — Message on Senate action sent to the House.
+- 2015-07-13 — Received in the House.
+- 2015-07-13 — Referred to the House Committee on Energy and Commerce.